help-me-mom/ng-mocks/README.md

     //     MockModule(RouterModule.forRoot([])),
     //   ],
     //   declarations: [
-    //     AppComponent, // not mocked
+    //     AppComponent, // <- not mocked
     //     MockComponent(AppHeaderComponent),
     //   ],
     // });
     // return testBed.compileComponents();
+    //
+    // of if we used ngMocks.guts
+    // TestBed.configureTestingModule(ngMocks.guts(
+    //   AppComponent, // <- not mocked
+    //   AppModule,
+    // ));
+    // return testBed.compileComponents();
   });

-  it('example', () => {
+  it('asserts behavior of AppComponent', () => {
     const logoClickSpy = jasmine.createSpy();
     // in case of jest
     // const logoClickSpy = jest.fn();

     // Instead of TestBed.createComponent(AppComponent) in beforeEach
-    // MockRender should be directly used in tests. const fixture = MockRender(AppComponent, {
+    // MockRender might be used directly in tests. const fixture = MockRender(AppComponent, {
       title: 'Fake Application',
       logoClick: logoClickSpy,